dotbitHQ/did-contracts/docs/zh-hans/数据结构/Cell-结构协议.md

     inviter: Uint32,
     // The profit rate of channels who support people to create DAS accounts.
     channel: Uint32,
-    // The profit rate of DAS itself.
-    das: Uint32,
     // The profit rate for who created proposal
     proposal_create: Uint32,
     // The profit rate for who confirmed proposal
     proposal_confirm: Uint32,
-    // The profit rate for consolidate IncomeCells
+    // The profit rate for consolidating IncomeCells
     income_consolidate: Uint32,
+    // The profit rate for inviter in account sale.
+    sale_inviter: Uint32,
+    // The profit rate for channel in account sale.
+    sale_channel: Uint32,
+    // The profit rate for DAS in account sale.
+    sale_das: Uint32,

 }
 ```